Restoration Work

 Neck

-After removing the old frets with a soldering iron and flush-ground end nippers, the fingerboard was lightly sanded and then cleaned with naptha (Zippo lighter fluid).
+After removing the old frets with a soldering iron and flush-ground end nippers, the fingerboard was lightly sanded and then cleaned with naphtha (Zippo lighter fluid).
 No finish was applied as per the owner's request.
 A full refret was then carried out using a set of Dunlop Accu-Fret 6110 Jumbo Fret Wire.
 A new nut was also installed.
 The wood in and around numerous fret slots (especially the first) and areas on both fingerboard edges was badly decayed and crumbly.
 This problem was fixed with a mixture of wood dust and super glue, followed by scraping, sanding and polishing.

 Circuitry